openSUSE/news-o-o/_posts/2013-02-26-opensuse-conference-2014-call-for-locations.markdown

 ## Call for Locations

 The openSUSE board is looking for a team of volunteers able and willing to organize the openSUSE Conference 2014.
 Organizing oSC is fun, inspiring but not without challenges.
 The global openSUSE community has proven to be more than willing to help whenever possible.
 However, the organization of oSC requires many event local actions that cannot be completed from remote locations.
 Therefore, the local organization team is the major contributor to the success of the event prior to and during the conference.
 The openSUSE community is very open and welcoming.
-Thus, local LUGâ€™s are generally willing to help with the organization of the conference.
+Thus, local LUG’s are generally willing to help with the organization of the conference.
 We also welcome organizational help and conference contributions from other distributions and FOSS projects.